jh-evans/readthedocs/docs/source/on_failure.rst

 Some errors are transitory, and here the calling code can tolerate such issues.
 For example, if your code is running on a mobile device that is currently out of network range, any attempt to contact a remote service will fail.
 However, the device may move within range at any time so re-trying the call *may* make sense in such circumstances.
 A detailed appreciation of the likely caues of failure in such a system (a failure model) is needed so that the code can be designed to react well to the realities it will face.
-Note, in this case, the code running on the mobile device is just re-trying the call, in the hope that cause of the error was only temporary.
+Note, in this case, the code running on the mobile device is just re-trying the call, in the hope that the underlying cause was only temporary.
 The code is not making an attempt to ensure a signal is available - that is not possible.

 What we see is that a program's ability to tolerate failure depends on the nature of that failure.